smelterial/Smelterial/packages/components/material-you/TEMPLATE/README.md

 If you do want the full Material You library from Smelterial, you should install [`@Smelterial/Smelterial`]; it contains this component and more, along with some helpful tools.

-## Try It Out

-See an interactive showcase of this component on the [Smelterial Showcase].

 ## Usage